kubernetes/minikube/docs/contributors/principles.md

 4. Support all Kubernetes features
 5. High-fidelity
 6. Compatible with all supported Kubernetes releases
-7. Support all Kubernetes-friendly container runtimes
+7. Support for all Kubernetes-friendly container runtimes
 8. Stable and easy to debug

 Here are some specific minikube features that align with our goal: